So you have a few tattoos. But, what they mean to me is different than how they look to you

 And last, but certainly not least YOU, for reading, listening, caring, and being a part of my life.

-I love and appreciate each and every one of you.
+I love and appreciate you.